skitsanos/foxx-builder/README.md

 **Using context utility runScript to send a message into Telegram Channel**

 The example below demonstrates how to send a message to Telegram Channel.
-Once we have our Telegram Bot token and Channel Id, we add into scripts folder this piece of code:
+Once we have our Telegram Bot token and Channel Id, we add into the scripts folder this piece of code:

 ```javascript
 //scripts/telegram_chat_message.js